Bradders81/ms1-escape-rooms/README.md

 ## Structure

-As the popularity of escapes room in the UK continues to grow, so does the commercial competition.
+As the popularity of escape rooms in the UK continues to grow, so does the commercial competition.
 The site is to be built using dark contrasting colours and images that try to give a feel of mystery, given that a sense of mystery is part of the alluring attraction of an escape room experience.

 Each page will have the same the colour scheme and navigation layout to encourage intuitive learning from the user.
 The call to action button will take the user direct to the booking page, which will be set on a background hero image.
 This will help serve the site owner's objective of generating bookings, but will also assist returning users who are aware of the service on offer and want to be able to access the booking page quickly.